alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

 telnetterminal5: Listening for serial connection on port 5003
 ```

-This will also launch a telnet window with the sample application's standard output and error log entries containing
+This also launches a telnet window with the standard output of the sample application.
+It also includes error log
-information about the pre-built application version, TensorFlow Lite Micro library version used, data type as well as
+entries containing information about the pre-built application version, TensorFlow Lite Micro library version used, and
-the input and output tensor sizes of the model compiled into the executable binary.
+data types.
+The log also includes the input and output tensor sizes of the model compiled into the executable binary.

-After the application has started if `kws_asr_FILE_PATH` pointed to a single file (or a folder containing a single input file)
+After the application has started, if `kws_asr_FILE_PATH` points to a single file, or even a folder that contains a
-the inference starts immediately.
-In case of multiple inputs choice, it outputs a menu and waits for the user input from telnet terminal:
+single input file, then the inference starts immediately.
+If there are multiple inputs, it outputs a menu and then waits
+for input from the user.

+For example:

 ```log
 User input required